fxkuehl/keyboard/layout.md

 A few attempts have been made to redesign computer keyboards for ergonomic considerations, both in terms of physical layout and the mapping of symbols to keys.
 On the physical side, ergonomic keyboards are often split designs with the two halves at an angle to put the wrists into a more neutral position.
 However, most of the more affordable or main-stream designs still carry over the row stagger.
 More radical designs either choose a regular matrix (ortholinear) layout or a column stagger that attempts to match the different lengths of the fingers.
 There are many designs that reduce the number of physical keys to the ones within easy reach without having to move the hands.
 On such keyboards, more functions and symbols are activated by switching layers.
 [2]

 In terms of ergonomic keymaps, the oldest example I'm aware of is the Dvorak [3] layout, which was patented in 1936.
-More modern layouts for the English language include Colemak [4] and variations, Workman [5], Neo [6].
+More modern layouts for the English language include Colemak [4] and variations, Workman [5].
+The Neo [6] layout is optimized for the German language.

 I have personally used QWERTZ (German version of QWERTY), QWERTY, Dvorak and Colemak.
 Learning a new layout is a time-consuming process.
 Whether using one keyboard layout over another leads to more speed or comfort is hard to judge objectively for any individual.